 Creating Users and Assigning Roles in TestLink

 TestLink restricts some access rights depending upon user roles.
-List of default roles defined in TestLink are discussed below.
+List of default roles defined in TestLink is discussed below.

 Guest: who has rights to only view test cases and metrics.
 They cannot edit or view anything apart from that.